Small permutation classes: Generalized Grid Classes

 \section{Generalized Grid Classes}

-When discussing specific grid classes (which will rarely be necessary herein), we index matrices beginning from the lower left-hand corner and we reverse the rows and columns, so $\M_{3,2}$ denotes for us the entry of $\M$ in the $3$rd column from the left and $2$nd row from the bottom.
-Below we include a matrix with its entries labeled:
+When discussing specific grid classes (which will rarely be necessary), we index matrices beginning from the lower left-hand corner and we reverse the rows and columns, so $\M_{3,2}$ denotes for us the entry of $\M$ in the $3$rd column from the left and $2$nd row from the bottom.
+Below we include a $3\times 2$ matrix with its entries labeled:

-Roughly, the grid class of a matrix $\M$ is the set of all permutations that can be divided into a finite number of blocks, each containing a subsequence of a prescribed form, also dictated by $\M$.
-There are some notational prerequisites to be covered before they can be defined formally.
+Roughly, the grid class of a matrix $\M$ is the set of all permutations that can be divided into a finite number of blocks, each containing a subsequence of a prescribed form dictated by $\M$.
+Before grid classes can be defined formally, there are some notational prerequisites to be covered.